How to track your law firm’s marketing activities

 Asking how they found the firm can sometimes feel inappropriate in the circumstances, and can detract from helping the potential client.

 At Marketing Lawyers we specialise in training front of house staff on handling enquiries, tracking leads via our legal CRM system, and generating calls through online advertising.
 We use Mediahawk to help law firms track their calls back to their marketing activities.
 Their tracking software works with dedicated phone numbers.
-From PPC, email, social, print and other marketing campaigns.
+From PPC, email, social, print, and other marketing campaigns.
 It gives rich analysis, clear return on investment information, and 100% lead attribution.

 To join the dots at your firm, there are some simple steps you can take to start tracking data and mapping your enquiry process.
 By tracking properly, you can help increase your return on investment and the work coming into your firm.

-About the author - Ben Trott
+Ben Trott

 Ben Trott is a legal marketing expert and MD at specialist law firm marketing agency, Marketing Lawyers.
 Marketing Lawyers was set up to provide advice and support to law firms and barristers’ chambers.
 From expert blogs and support software to mentoring and outsourced activities, Marketing Lawyers is the one stop shop for all your marketing and law firm needs.